breakcrypto/phantom/README.md

     	add a new line to the magic message (default true) -magicbytes string
     	a hex string for the magic bytes
+  -masternode_conf
+      Name of the file to load the masternode information from.
   -max_connections uint
     	the number of peers to maintain (default 10) -port uint